Learn More

 rules

-The IRS provides three rules in which you can identify your replacement property(ies).
-The most common being the 3-property rule, simply put you can identify three properties.
-The 200% rule allows you to identify more than three properties so long as the fair market value of all properties does not exceed 200% of the sales price of your relinquished property.
-Lastly, the 95% rule states that should you over identify the first two rules then you have to purchase 95% in value of what was identified.
+The IRS provides three rules in which the exchanger may identify their Replacement property(ies).
+The most common being is the 3-property rule, which allows identification of up to three Replacement properties regardless of their fair market valueThe 200% rule allows exchangers to identify more than three properties so long as the fair market value of all the properties does not exceed 200% of the value of the Relinquished property(ies) sold.
+Lastly, the 95% rule states that if the exchanger over‑identifies Replacement properties beyond the limits allowed under the first two identification rules, then the exchanger automatically falls under the 95% Rule.
+In that case, the exchanger must acquire properties totaling at least 95% of the aggregate fair market value of all the properties identified.

 Like